MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

     ]
   ```

 * An _optional_ parameter indicates that an argument corresponding to the parameter may be specified when a function is invoked, but is not required to be specified.
 If an argument that corresponds to an optional parameter is not specified when the function is invoked, then the value `null` is used instead.
-Optional parameters must appear after any required parameters in a _formal-parameter-list_.
+Optional parameters must appear after any required parameters in a _parameter-list_.
 The function in the following example defines a fixed parameter `x` and an optional parameter `y`:

   ```powerquery-m
     [